folio-org/okapi/doc/securing.md

 * `-w '\n'` causes curl to output a newline after the operation
 * `-D -` causes curl to output the response headers to stdout

+If Okapi isn't starting, you might have no write permissions within the work directory.
+Okapi won't tell you that in its logs, nor what it regards as its work directory, especially with systemd running (unless you have a working WorkingDirectory directive within the service file).
+You may use pwdx to find out the work directory.

 ## Required modules